Annoying: Bilt’s Credit Cards Won’t Award Points On Tax Payments

 If you look at the terms of Bilt’s three new credit cards — the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, and $495 Bilt Palladium Card — you’ll see a section about what constitutes an eligible purchase for the purposes of earning points on credit card spending.
 Here’s the relevant part:

-“Eligible Purchases” or “Purchases” means transactions for goods or services made with your Bilt Card, minus returns, refunds, or credits.
-Purchases that do not earn Bilt Points or Bilt Cash: Balance transfers, Special Transfers, cash advances, travelers checks, money orders, wire transfers or similar cash-like transactions, prepaid cards, gift cards, person-to-person payments (such as Venmo, PayPal, Cash App, or Zelle), tax payments, online resale marketplaces (such as eBay or Facebook Marketplace), cryptocurrency or other digital currency purchases, fees or interest posted to your Account (including annual fees, late fees, and returned payment fees), lottery tickets, casino gaming chips, race track wagers or similar betting transactions, and checks that access your Account.
+“Eligible Purchases” or “Purchases” means transactions for goods or services and Bilt Housing Payments made with your Bilt Card, minus returns, refunds, or credits.
+The following purchases do not qualify as “Eligible Purchases” and do not earn Bilt Points or Bilt Cash: Balance transfers, special transfers, cash advances, cash withdrawals, card check transaction, instant loan, travelers checks, money orders, wire transfers or similar cash-like transactions, prepaid cards, gift cards, person-to-person payments (such as Venmo, PayPal, Cash App, or Zelle), tax payments (except property taxes included as Bilt Housing Payments), cryptocurrency or other digital currency purchases, fees or interest posted to your Card Account (including annual fees, late fees, and returned payment fees), lottery tickets, casino gaming chips, race track wagers or similar betting transactions, and checks that access your Card Account.

 What stands out to me the most is that you can’t earn points on the cards on tax payments.
 For those of us who are self-employed and make our own quarterly tax payments, there are services out there that let us pay taxes by credit card in exchange for a fee of around 2%.